-- Your credit card information is stored by our trusted credit card partner, on a server with the highest level of protection possible.
+- Your credit card information, and that of your patients/clients, is stored by our trusted credit card partner, in compliance with PCI standards.

 Is my data private?

-- We do not, and will never, sell identifiable patient data.
+- We do not, and will never, sell identifiable patient/client data.

-- Charts can only be viewed by authorized providers.
+- Charts can only be viewed by authorized clinicians and their designees.

 Do I really need to be HIPAA compliant?